swapnilnikule/myfirstdocker/README.md

 [**Docker**](https://www.docker.com/) is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

+I used Docker as a Application Infrastructure.
+It provides a complete isolated and more secure environment.

+**Concepts** used are :
+1. Docker Volume
+2. Docker Container
+3. Docker Network
+4. DNS for load balancing( Round Robin)

 In this project I deployed a container with [**nextcloud**](https://hub.docker.com/_/nextcloud) server which gives services of personal cloud.
 A safe home for all your data.
 Access & share your files, calendars, contacts, mail & more from any device, on your terms.
   " https://hub.docker.com/_/nextcloud " This is the link for docker hub